damonwindsor97/exceptional-vpn_project/README.md

 ## Features

-* Pull Data from the NewsAPI
+* Pull and Display Data from the NewsAPI